ybw9000/hero2vec/README.md

 The goal of this project is to predict the outcome (winning-rate) of a team in a video game, particularly multiplayer online games like Overwatch/Dota2/LoL, given the status at a certain time in the game, like kills/deaths/team-compositions, etc.

-This repo focuses on part of the project, namely, modeling the team compositions and its building blocks, the heroes in the game.
+This repo focuses on part of the project, namely, modeling the team compositions (or the heroes) and maps in the game.

 # Challenges

 1. The dataset is not large enough.
 We only have the results from less than 300 games.

 2. The dataset consist of a lot of categorical features, like team compositions and maps.
 A simple one-hot encoding can result in high dimensional sparse input and unfortunately we don't have enough data to conquer the `curse of dimensionality`.
-Moreover, the team composition plays an extremely important role in the game, so we can't simply drop it.
+Moreover, the team-composition/map plays an extremely important role in the game, so we can't simply drop it.

 # Motivations